The TwinLadder Standard

 The compliance floor: score 52

-Based on a line-by-line mapping of Article 4 to our six pillars, the minimum score for a defensible compliance position is approximately 52 — the transition point from Developing to Implementing.
+Based on a line-by-line mapping of Article 4 to our seven pillars, the minimum score for a defensible compliance position is approximately 52 — the transition point from Developing to Implementing.
 Scoring 52 means you can demonstrate that your organisation has taken reasonable measures.
 Scoring below it means you have identifiable, measurable gaps.

 - Policy & Data Protection and Training carry the highest compliance weight — these are where regulators will look first